 If you are facing felony charges, your case will involve preliminary hearings.
 During these hearings, the judge determines whether there is sufficient evidence or probable cause to take your case to trial.

-If your lawyer can argue reasonable doubt in the prosecutor’s argument, this may be strong enough to convince the prosecutor to agree to a plea deal or have the judge dismiss your charges altogether.
+Suppose your lawyer can argue reasonable doubt in the prosecutor’s argument.
+In that case, this may be strong enough to convince the prosecutor to agree to a plea deal or have the judge dismiss your charges altogether.

 #5.
 Trial Hearings

 Your lawyer will present your defense argument in trial court, where they will also counterargue any points made against you.
-If necessary, they may have witnesses who can support your case and testify.
+They may have witnesses who can support your case and testify if necessary.
 Your case will be heard by a judge and jury, who will determine your case verdict.

 #6.
 Appeals Hearings